agworkgit/prog1-tt/README.md

-# Programming 1 in C# (in Visual Studio 2022 via VMWare Fusion Windows 11)
+# Programming 1 in C# (in VS Code macOS)

 -   Lesson code & comments
 -   Other course resources
 -   Projects

-## Classes completed: 6/23
+## Classes completed: 8/23

 ## Current class: Using Data

+## Notes:

+-   Previously tried Visual Studio 2022 via VMWare Fusion (Universal) however WSL cannot be used in a virtual machine which made me switch back to native VS Code (macOS)